 For our Flutter Study Jam, I had prepared this GitHub Repository for beginners to play with.
 It contains the code for basic widgets and most of the properties that we can apply in that widget.

-Best way would be to fork the project and play with the existing examples yourself.
+Best way would be to open the Dartpad links beside each widget category and play with the existing examples yourself.
 Play around, delete a property and see how that changes the appearance of the widget in the emulator.

 Keep exploring.
 Keep experimenting.